-- · Respect the privacy of customers and their families, carers and advocates. - Display professionalism while providing support services. - Communicate in a language, form, manner and tone that enables customers to understand the information provided and to make their preferences known. - Maintain appropriate professional boundaries, and act at all times to protect the boundaries of the professional relationship. - Always recommend and provide supports that serve the needs and interests of customers. - Never abuse your position or power against customers for personal gain.
+- Respect the privacy of clients and their families, carers and advocates. - Display professionalism while providing support services. - Communicate in a language, form, manner and tone that enables clients to understand the information provided and to make their preferences known. - · Maintain appropriate professional boundaries, and act at all times to protect the boundaries of the professional relationship. - Always recommend and provide supports that serve the needs and interests of clients. - Never abuse your position or power against clients for personal gain.